 Have any students who are STILL stuck on their 2s and 3s? or 4s multiplication facts?
 Is multiplication practice something they don’t want to do?
 Do they whine that multiplication practice is boring?
-Are you having trouble fitting it in the schedule?
+Are you having trouble fitting it into the schedule?
 Join the club!

 Why is Multiplication Practice important?

 I teach multiplication in late September.
 I gave the students my yearly speech about how important multiplication is for third graders.
 Without it, you can’t do any higher-level math.
 You wouldn’t be able to divide or do algebra!
 You would be stuck at a level of math similar to a second-grader.

 I emphasized to parents HOW important knowing the multiplication facts are during Back to School Night.
 The parents leave knowing that part of DAILY homework should include multiplication practice.

 And so I have my yearly plan to teach multiplication.

 - Each student received a weekly Multiplication Tic-Tac-Toe Homework Activity Chart so they were held accountable for multiplication practice.

 - I gave each student a chart and showed them strategies and tips to learn the multiplication tables.